Get new deals I come across here 🎁

 WHOOP was the first powerful wearable to rely on a subscription business model.
 Their focus on granular data and cutting-edge biometrics made them a favorite of athletes and those serious about optimizing recovery.
 Now that Oura has followed suit, dollar for dollar it may be a better option.

-Despite heavy criticism in this post, I did pre-order the new Oura Ring 3.
+Despite criticism in this post, I did pre-order the new Oura Ring 3.

 Ultimately, I hope that the company turns things around before they lose their contingency of die-hard fans.